peetuskytta/libft/README.md

 # libft
-The first "real" project at Hive Helsinki is to create a static library containing functions already seen during the Basecamp (Piscine).
+The first "real" project at Hive Helsinki is to create a static library containing useful functions already seen during the Basecamp (Piscine).